microsoft/BioModelAnalyzer/README.md

 * `bmaclient-lra` is an experimental solution which contains Azure Cloud Service `ApiService`.
   This is a worker role that performs long-running LTL polarity checks.
   Note that this feature is unsupported by BioModelAnalyzer web client application.
-  Also, this solution requires Microsoft Azure SDK fpr .NET 2.9 to be installed.
+  Also, this solution requires Microsoft Azure SDK for .NET 2.9 to be installed.

+* `fs-scheduler` contains implementation of task scheduler based on Azure Storage Account.
+  The scheduler enables fair sharing of computation resources between multiple applications.
+  An Azure Worker is
+  used to perform tasks.
+This scheduler is used in `bmaclient-lra` to perform long-running operations.

 ### `/src` - Projects